-It’s time to have a serious discussion, and I mean you, Howard.
+It’s time to have a serious discussion, and I mean you, Harold.

 I felt it even worse the next day, when, after posting about your annoying boss on Facebook, your D-Bag Boss sat down right next to me on the train on the way to work and proceeded to dial yet another person to continue talking about you and complaining to someone about you, Harold, being the problem.
 Not a single ounce of self-awareness that he was intruding on the personal space of several people around him, not just me.

 Fortunately, I have yet to see him again.

 Yes, sorry, but I’m going to be that guy complaining about the impersonal and clueless nature of communication in the digital age.
 We can communicate so much more often with all of these devices that are glued to our palms, wrapped around our wrists, and stuck in our ears.
 So why, with all of this extra practice, do so many of us suck at it?
 We communicate less effectively than ever before, and louder than ever before.

 I’m not just talking about that emotionally disturbed person who rides your train (as she did mine a few days later) who has a very private argument with her significant other that is so public that you’re left wondering if anyone in the train car didn’t hear it.
 It’s bad enough that people think they need to share their misery with you all the time, but even the more emotionally stable among us (relatively speaking, as always) can be found walking down the street and having a conversation that you clearly have no desire to be a part of, but you are forced to.
 So many people are talking to nobody on the street, it’s getting hard to distinguish the really crazy ones who are actually just talking to themselves.
 Sadly, those people may have the more interesting stories that I want to hear.